White Americans: Politics

+Recent psychological research suggests that subjective perceptions of status, rather than objective economic status alone, significantly influenced White American voting behavior in the 2024 presidential election.
+A 2026 longitudinal study identified a distinct "last place" profile among White Americans, accounting for approximately 15% of the sample.
+Individuals fitting this profile perceived their social status as being tied with Black Americans and nearly tied with Hispanic Americans within a "tight status hierarchy," despite objectively possessing higher income or education levels than they perceived.
+The finding aligns with a previous study showing that White Americans who perceive themselves as "last place" were more supportive of alt-right ideology and politicians.

 Culture

+The Washington National Cathedral, the majority are Protestant Christian and a minority are Catholic Christian.

 From their earliest presence in North America, White Americans have contributed literature, art, cinema, religion, agricultural skills, foods, science and technology, fashion and clothing styles, music, language, legal system, political system, and social and technological innovation to American culture.
 White American culture derived its earliest influences from English, German, Scottish, Welsh, and Irish settlers and is quantitatively the largest proportion of American culture.
 The overall American culture reflects White American culture.
 The culture has been developing since long before the United States formed a separate country.
 Much of White American culture shows influences from British culture.
 Colonial ties to Great Britain spread the English language, legal system and other cultural attributes.